Original piece published 30th June, updated 1st July, again on 2nd and 6th August

 The women’s heavyweight Olympic weightlifting final took place this morning.
 Medal winners were Li Wenwen (China, gold), Emily Campbell (GB, silver) and Sarah Robles (USA, bronze).
 As we all now know, Hubbard crashed out of the final heats of the women’s Olympic heavyweight weighlifting event, failing to win a medal.

 “This is 18-year-old Roviel Detenamo from the tiny & poor nation of Nauru whose Olympic career should have begun today.
 Instead the IOC wasted her place on the vanity project of 43-year-old Laurel Hubbard.
 Why do male feelings always trump female rights?” tweeted journalist Janice Turner.

-Fair Play for Women released this excellent article, accompanied by this graphic.
+Fair Play for Women published an article, ‘Who should be competing for female medals at Tokyo 2020?’ accompanied by this graphic.

 I missed the performance, not being subscribed to any of the premium channels which showed the event live – the BBC, despite calling it a ‘groundbreaking moment’ were either unable or unwilling to provide us with the footage.

 And Hubbard, after one failed attempt to lift 120kg and two failed efforts at 125kg in the snatch, was out.

 “The various reasons seem to include ‘not trying too hard’ as was fairly widely predicted. “ observed Father Jack on Twitter.